Diana Maria Rossi ⨕ A R T

 During the seven months of mosaicing (except for one week off), I worked almost every day.
 And as I worked, I was able to listen to many, many audio books courtesy of the Berkeley Public Library.
 For most of the time, I was on a World War II streak.
 I think that this was how I was attempting to put the Covid Pandemic in perspective --- trying to understand another time in the recent past, another era when the world was in an upheaval.

-One of the better books that I listened to was The Good Doctor of Warsaw an historical novel by Elisabeth Gifford which was about the Warsaw Ghetto and a man with the pen name of Janusz Korczak (his given name was Henryk Goldszmit),who ran an
+The Good Doctor of Warsaw an historical novel by Elisabeth Gifford which was about the Warsaw Ghetto and a man with the pen name of Janusz Korczak (his given name was Henryk Goldszmit),who ran an

 orphanage for Polish Jewish children in the Ghetto.
 In 1942, Janusz Korczak accompanied "his children" from the orphanage to the trains that would take them to the Treblinka extermination camp.
 He did this in lieu of accepting sanctuary to free himself, because he did not want to abandon his children.
 Janusz Korczak/Henryk Goldszmit was murdered at Treblinka along with 192 or 196 (accounts differ) orphaned children who had resided at the orphanage.
 He was often called "Pan Doktor" (Mr. Doktor) or "Stary Doktor" (Old Doctor) and was known as an educator, children's author, pediatrician and defender of children's rights whose work was seminal in changing how we look at children as people.
 In fact, his writings contributed to the thinking that helped establish the Convention of the Rights of the Child adopted by the United Nations in 1989.